 It’s a country where you’ve always got something new to see, to do, to eat.
 Adrenalin junkies will love the range of thrilling outdoor activities to offer, from motorbiking through steep mountain passes to kitesurfing in the tropical bays.
 Just as heart-pounding is navigating the traffic in Ho Chi Minh or Hanoi, of course, where motorbikes maintain a constant flow through the streets.

 You can have a wonderful time in Hanoi, Hue and Ho Chi Minh, but it’s the stunning landscapes that will really capture your heart.
-Lush, green mountains, intricate cave systems at Ninh Binh, golden beaches and the limestone islands of Halong Bay demonstrate the diversity and the beauty here.
+Lush, green mountains, intricate cave systems at Ninh Binh, golden beaches and the limestone islands of Halong Bay demonstrate the diversity and the beauty of Vietnam.

 The geographical, historical and cultural diversity here surely has something to do with the diversity of the food.
 In the north, you’ll taste Chinese flavors in the soup, while along the coast herbs and spices lend complex and subtle gusto to dishes you thought you knew.
 Barely anything compares.